tamunoWoks/Vectorized_gradient_descent_for_multiple_variable_linear_regression/README.md

     - Add regularization terms (e.g., L1 or L2) to prevent overfitting.
 - **Real-World Dataset:**
     - Apply the algorithm to a real-world dataset to evaluate its performance in a practical scenario.
+### License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code for educational or personal purposes.